magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 You must give up all the thinking, the inner dialogue and the doubting.
 Don’t get caught up in these things during the meditation.
-In the end all that will remain in the mind in its purest form are sati, and paññā.
-Whenever these things weaken doubts will arise, but try to abandon those doubts immediately, leaving only sati, and paññā.
+In the end all that will remain in the mind in its purest form are sati, *sampajañña* and paññā.
+Whenever these things weaken doubts will arise, but try to abandon those doubts immediately, leaving only sati, *sampajañña* and paññā.
 Try to develop sati like this until it can be maintained at all times.
-Then you will understand sati, and samādhi thoroughly.
+Then you will understand sati, *sampajañña* and samādhi thoroughly.

-Focusing the attention at this point there will be sati, , samādhi and paññā together.
+Focusing the attention at this point there will be sati, *sampajañña*, samādhi and paññā together.
 Whether you are attracted to or repelled by external sense objects, you will be able to tell yourself, ‘It’s not sure.’
 Either way they are just hindrances to be swept away till the mind is clean.
-All that should remain is sati, recollection; , clear awareness;
+All that should remain is sati, recollection;
-samādhi, the firm and unwavering mind; and paññā, or consummate wisdom.
+*sampajañña*, clear awareness; samādhi, the firm and unwavering mind;
+and paññā, or consummate wisdom.
 For the time being I will say just this much on the subject of meditation.

-Now, about the tools or aids to meditation practice – there should be (goodwill) in your heart; in other words, the qualities of generosity, kindness and helpfulness.
+Now, about the tools or aids to meditation practice – there should be *mettā* (goodwill) in your heart; in other words, the qualities of generosity, kindness and helpfulness.
 These should be maintained as the foundation for mental purity.
-For example, begin doing away with or selfishness, by giving.
+For example, begin doing away with *lobha,* or selfishness, by giving.
 When people are selfish they aren’t happy.
 Selfishness leads to a sense of discontent, and yet people tend to be very selfish without realizing how it affects them.

 You can experience this at any time, especially when you are hungry.
 Suppose you get some apples and you have the opportunity to share them